alinush/alinush.github.io/_posts/2024-05-31-Schnorr-signatures.md

 Much like ECDSA, (some variants of) Schnorr signatures support [public key recovery](#pubkey-recovery), which Bitcoin leverages in P2PKH mode[^P2PKH] to keep TXN signatures smaller.
 (Bitcoin has leveraged P2PKH since the beginning, it seems[^P2PKH-always].)

+Later on, the Bitcoin community proposed[^BIP-340] and adopted an EdDSA-like variant of Schnorr signatures over the secp256k1 curve.

 ## Preliminaries

  - We assume a group $\Gr$ of prime order $p$ and a finite field $\Zp$